fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 18. What are some uses of software that make your life easier?

+Our civilization runs on software.
+Improving software and finding new uses for software are two of the ways an individual can help improve the lives of many.
+Programming plays an essential role in that.
+There are multiple computers that run software in my car which help me find my goal, stay in the lane when I press the gas pedal too much or brake too hard.
+Google's servers provide me with the answers I search for and guide me to the web server that has the information I requested.
+My phone helps me to stay connected with my girlfriend, family and friends.

 19. What are some uses of software that make your life more difficult?